dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

 | _LocalSignature_ | StandAloneSig table row id    | unsigned compressed    |
 | _Document_       | Document table row id         | unsigned compressed    |

-_LocalSignature_ stores the row id of the local signature fo the method.
+_LocalSignature_ stores the row id of the local signature of the method.
 This information is somewhat redundant since it can be retrieved from the IL stream.
 However in some scenarios the IL stream is not available or loading it would unnecessary page in memory that might not otherwise be needed.

 #####sequence-point-record
 | component      | value stored                                         | integer representation                      |